carlojacob/ohPoo/README.md

 | Background Fetch         | Can be used to start up a background task, however the trigger timing may not be precise and it may not occur at all, if system resources are limited. |
 | Continuous silent audio  | A continuously playing silent audio file for the duration of the timer.
 This solution is "hacky" and not recommended: it may impact audio from other applications and it will impact phone battery life. |

 I discovered that I can use a `UILocalNotification` to trigger a local push notification, including custom audio.
-I am attempting to implement this.

-**Note**: the simulator will play delayed audio, although a real device will not.
+I implemented this solution.

 ## Future Work
 1. Update "Back" button title to "Home" on Timer screen.